phiresky/blog/posts/2025/visualizing-all-books-in-isbn-space.md

 Originally I stored RGB data directly in the map tiles, but in order to increase the flexibility I decided to store more abstract data, and do the actual rendering on the GPU using GLSL Shaders.
 This has a few advantages:

 -   Color scheme can be chosen later
--   We can apply arbitrary transformation or filters that apply instantly
+-   We can apply arbitrary transformations or filters that update instantly
 -   We can combine multiple datasets on the fly

 For example, let's take the publisher dataset.
 We store years from 1800 to 2055.
 But 95% of data is in the range 1985 to 2024.
 So we can reduce it to this range in the shader, which looks like this: